R160K/cdls/README.txt

 If launched with args, will run and exit.
 If run without args, will begin a loop until "" is passed.

+Usage:
+	cdls[_ex] [option] [command1] [command2] ... [commandN]

+Options:
+	-h : Displays help.
+	-v : Displays the current version.
+	-w : Wrapper-mode; presents output in a way that is easier for wrapper scripts to read.

 Commands:

 1. Entering the index of a directory will cdls to that directory.
 0 will resolve to ".".
 Negative integers will be translated into dot strings and regress backwards up the directory tree.